dojo/docs/util/doctools/viewer.rst

 Get the viewer code
 ===================

 We're going to get a copy of the code behind dojotoolkit.org/api and customize that lightly to create our own API viewer.
-Lets start by getting an export.
+Let's start by getting an export.
 In your terminal/shell/cmd-prompt, move into your web root directory, and type:

 .. code-block :: php